SDGClassification/benchmark/README.md

 ### Core contributors

 The benchmarking dataset has been created by the Benchmarking Working Group of the [SDG Classification Expert Group](https://sdg-ai.org/).
-Core contributors are Finn Woelm, Steve Borchardt, Jean-Baptiste Jacouton, Meike Morren, Gib Ravivanpong and Dina Akylbekova.
+Core contributors are Finn Woelm, Meike Morren, Steve Borchardt, Jean-Baptiste Jacouton and Gib Ravivanpong.

 ### List of annotators